exposit/katamoiran/_posts/2016-10-20-further-adventures-with-traits.md

 modified: 2016-10-20
 tags: [solo, house rules, scarlet heroes, traits, solo gaming, mechanics]
 comments: true
-published: false
+published: true
 ---

 Inspired by a post at <a href="http://www.lastgaspgrimoire.com/category/role-playing/">Last Gasp</a> (link warning, some NSFW content, LotFP alert) on turning things into dice progressions, I decided to see how many systems I could convert into traits.
 Hahaha.
 It turns out *everything* can be represented by traits if you look at it hard enough.

-Warning, almost none of this is play-tested yet (which is why it's not published yet).
+Warning, almost none of this is play-tested yet (``which is why it's not published yet``).
 All theory.
 All speculation.
 Probably contains at least a few logical errors and mathematical flaws.
 And the usual disclaimer regarding solo play versus shared play applies -- I have no idea how well any of this would work in a group game.

 <!--more-->